-From September 2014, a new National Curriculum was introduced.
-This is now in place for all children in Years 1 to 6.
+The National Curriculum for Mathematics was changed in 2014.
+This is in place for all children in Years 1 to 6.

-Each Autumn term, parents of children in Years 1 to 6 are invited to join us for a morning for our Number Development Workshops.
+We regularly invite parents of children in Years 1 to 6 to join us for Number Development Workshops.
 Parents get the chance to see the calculation methods and resources that their child uses at their stage of learning.
 We also share ideas for how parents can support their child at home.
 Parents then have a chance to work alongside their child in the classroom - seeing these ideas, methods and resources in action!

 Click the link below to see the handouts for each year group of key information and methods used.